-When it is necessary for any reason to change a grade, the instructor obtains three "Supplementary Grade Report" cards from the Admissions Office.
-After cards have been completed, the instructor returns them to the Admissions Office in person.
-One is kept on file, one is mailed to the student, and one is retained by the instructor.
+When it is necessary for any reason to change a grade, the instructor obtains two "Supplementary Grade Report" cards from the admissions office.
+After cards have been completed, they are returned to the admissions office, at which time one is mailed to the student and the other processed and filed in the admissions office.